 Because of installing pDLNA via git, updating the pDLNA version of an already downloaded VMware image can be done, by logging in as the user pdlna, changing to the directory /home/pdlna/pDLNA/ and executing the command git pull.
-And after executing /etc/init.d/rc.pDLNA restart as a superuser, the new version of pDLNA should be up and running again.
+And after executing /etc/init.d/rc.pDLNA restart or /etc/rc.d/rc.pDLNA restart as a superuser, the new version of pDLNA should be up and running again.
 This is described in detail in section 3.2.3.